128technology/docs/docs/about_supported_platforms.md

 128 Technology continuously works to maintain a platform abstraction in its software design.
 At the same time, there are often characteristics and optimizations that require platform-specific support.
 This support comes by way of a platform certification program which provides assurances of performance and function of the 128T software.
 For example, the 128T software utilizes [DPDK](https://www.dpdk.org) for broad driver support, and in some cases specific firmware revisions need to be loaded prior to being able to fully utilize 128T's optimized packet forwarding capabilities.

-Inclusion in the 128T Certification Program is based a given platforms ability to continuously meet certain test and support criteria.
+Inclusion in the 128T Certification Program is based on a given platforms ability to continuously meet certain test and support criteria.
 New platforms are added to the program at 128 Technology's discretion.
 For details on how to get new platforms in to the 128T certification program, or further information regarding the program, please contact 128 Technology.

-### 128T Certified Platform
+### 128T Certified Plus Platform

-The 128T Certification program provides certification done by 128 Technology for certain platforms.
-Certified platforms have the following:
+The 128T Certification program provides a designation of Certified Plus for certain platforms.
+Certified Plus platforms have the following:

 * 128T software is continuously tested on the platform for performance and functionality
-* May include commitment to support device on future 128T software versions (up to EOL date)
+* Complete build, including BIOS, DMI information, and labeling controlled by 128 Technology specification
 * May include commitment to keep up with 3rd party supply chain and engineering changes (end of life parts, BIOS changes, etc.)
-* Supplier relationship established, locked down bill of materials and BIOS
+* Supplier relationship established
 * Includes performance benchmarking
 * Supporting documentation as needed

-### LTE Certified
+#### LTE Certified

-LTE certification is a superset of [128T certification](#128t-certified-platform).
+LTE certification is a superset of [128T Certified Plus](#128t-certified-plus-platform).
 Systems that contain an **onboard** LTE adapater are required to pass certification from the carrier.

 LTE certified platforms have the following:
 * Has obtained PTCRB (or GCF in Europe) and mobile-carrier specific certification in the specified platform